AlgorithmiKee/notes/Machine_Learning/Bayes_Linear_Regression.md

 > \end{align}
 > $$

-The posterior mean and posterior variance can be read-off in the log posterior:
+The posterior mean and posterior variance can be read off in the log posterior:

 > $$
 > \begin{align}